2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/1misanthrophile/status/1288759329286262786

-### Officer shoots at protestors without apparent cause | July 30th
+### Officer shoots at protesters without apparent cause | July 30th

-An officer shoots at a crowd of protestors some distance away.
+An officer shoots at a crowd of protesters some distance away.
 No justification is apparent.
-Protestors stand down the street with shields.
+Protesters stand down the street with shields.
 Some are milling about.
 The filmer alleges the officer was aiming at head height.

 tags: protester, shoot, projectile